 - Withhold diapers.
 “Oops, we ran out of diapers.
 I guess you’ll have to use the potty.”

 - Give up for a while.
 Give control back to them.
 Say “When you’re ready, you’ll poop in the potty.
 Until then, I will change your diaper when you poop.”
+And then just go on with your life without fretting about the potty.
 Once a week, check in with them to see if they’re interested in giving it a try.
 If they say no, say “OK, I’ll ask again in a week.”
 Try to just relax and let the worry go in between those checks.
 In one study where parents “gave up” on potty training, then 24 out of 27 kids started using the toilet spontaneously within three months.

 Your child may have some short-term issues with constipation.
 You should expect to see at least one stool a day, about the size of a small banana, and fairly soft.
 If your child is only passing small hard stools that hurt to poop, that’s constipation.
-Make sure they drink plenty of water, eat plenty of high fiber foods, and get lots of physical activity.
+Make sure they drink plenty of water, eat plenty of high fiber foods, and get lots of physical activity to help making bowel movements regular and easy to pass.
 If constipation persists or recurs often, check in with your child’s doctor.

 How to Deal with Your Child’s Stool Toileting Refusal; Toilet Training Problems; Toilet Training and Toileting Refusal – a Prospective Study; Toilet Training Resistance.